kazuki235/space-to-br/README.md

-# 2SpaceToBr Extension for Visual Studio Code
+# space-to-br Extension for Visual Studio Code

 This extension automatically converts double spaces to `<br>` tags in Markdown files (.md), making line breaks explicit and easier to identify.